bcaas zero calories

 “Protein shall not be declared on labels of products that, other than ingredients added solely for technological reasons, contain only individual amino acids.”

-Secondly, drinking BCAAs in your fasting window will break your fast.
-Cuz calories!
+No, because the calories in your BCAAs will break your fast.

 References: